 Welcome to the beautiful Ards Peninsula

-Explore on foot or by bus
+Explore on foot or by coach

 The coastline of the Ards Peninsula is stunningly beautiful and is a mix of stretches of coastal path, coastal roads and tracks.
 The coastline includes the most easterly point on the island of Ireland, Burr Point located at Ballyhalbert harbour.
 There are many award winning golden sandy beaches dotted around the coastline.
 The Outer Ards coastline is an Area of Special Scientific Interest (ASSI) and the Upper Ards is an Area of Outstanding Natural Beauty (AONB).
 The area has a rich Christian heritage with many ancient Christian sites including abbeys, churches and holy wells.

 Enjoy a waters’ edge experience in a stunning landscape on one of our specially selected easy walking routes.
 Immerse yourself in the natural beauty and sounds of nature around you.
 Hear stories of the people and the places and appreciate the rich tapestry of evidence from bygone eras laid out before your eyes.
 Take time to drink in the views and savour the tranquil, pastoral countryside.

 Travel the Ards Peninsula from north to south taking in the highlights and hidden gems as you go, get a sense of the many centuries of history revealed in the great number of ancient sites spanning some 8,000 years.
 See ringforts, castles, abbeys, churches and ancient burial sites.
 Much of your journey will be on coastal roads from which you can admire the sea view, award-winning beaches, coastal harbours, coves, pretty coastal settlements and of course the beautiful Strangford Lough which is home to an amazing diversity of wildlife.

 - Downpatrick to Portaferry – 20 minutes.